CosmicMind/Graph/README.md

 <a name="entity"></a>
 ### Entity

 An Entity is a model object that represents a person, place, or thing.
 For example a User, Button, Photo, Video, or Note -- pretty much anything that you would like to objectify.
-To distinguish between different Entity types, the type property is set upon instantiation of a new Entity object.
+To distinguish between different Entity types, the _type_ instance property is set upon instantiation of a new Entity object.
 For Example, creating different Entity types is as easy as the code below.

 ```swift
 // Create a User Entity type.